lshariprasad/SQL---DATABASES-LEARNING/README.md

 Placement & Interview Preparation

-Academic & Self-Learning Use
+Academic & Self-Learning

-If you find this helpful, star ⭐ the repository and keep learning 🚀
+If you find this repository useful, star ⭐ the project and keep learning 🚀